Rules for Pentathlon

 - Try to avoid tricks containing ♣️

-- Try to discard clubs when others have led a different suit
+- Get rid of clubs when others have led a different suit

 Scoring: Each ♣️ in your tricks gives 1 point

-Tip: Count the clubs as you go to keep track!
+Tip: Count the clubs as they are played.

 Round 3: Queens